Leverege/kubernetes-book/chapters/[Chapter 8] security.md

 Fortunately, the folks at Aqua Security open sourced a tool to run checks automatically against these benchmarks.
 You can run [kube-bench](https://github.com/aquasecurity/kube-bench) on the cluster to generate a report along with recommended remediation steps.

 ### Tools
-Alternatively, you can use these other tools to detect and fix common issues:
+Alternatively, you can use these other tools to detect and fix common security issues:
 - [kubeaudit](https://github.com/Shopify/kubeaudit)
 - [kube-hunter](https://github.com/aquasecurity/kube-hunter)